 Considering migration from RHEL 7 to CentOS 7?
 Start here.
+In this blog, we break down the Red Hat to CentOS migration process.

-One of the biggest “selling” points for CentOS is that CentOS is built from the official Red Hat source code.
+One of the biggest “selling” points for CentOS is that CentOS Linux is built from the official Red Hat source code.
 In fact, CentOS’s Git repository, git.centos.org, has officially replaced ftp.redhat.com as Red Hat’s official publication site for Red Hat Enterprise Linux (RHEL) source RPMs.
 CentOS takes the official RHEL source, strips it of trademarked vendor branding, artwork, and ties to the Red Hat Network, recompiles the binaries, and publishes their distribution.
 This means that CentOS and RHEL are incredibly, if not entirely, compatible.

 According to the CentOS wiki, “CentOS conforms fully with Red Hat, Inc's redistribution policies and aims to be functionally compatible with Red Hat Enterprise Linux.”